-Online Hoaxes: Get Your Malware Risk Free for 30 Days
+Online Hoaxes: Get This Deal Risk Free for 30 Days, Guaranteed!

 Online hoaxes are more than just a nuisance, they have become one of the top ways to spread malware.
 Between fake news stories and false hopes, users are more at risk for being hacked then ever before.